 - To prevent problems requiring IMSS to divert staff time away from essential duties.

-Access.caltech account holders are allowed to send out email to large numbers of recipients; the IMSS SMTP server may also be used as a relay for such purposes by on-campus organizations.
+Caltech email account holders are allowed to send out email to large numbers of recipients.
 However, please inform us of your intentions before you send out the messages, as we may be able to suggest alternate ways of sending them that do not use our resources excessively.
 If we detect a large-scale mailing in progress and have not been adequately informed, we may shut down the mailing.

 Please see also the section on "Email size and recipient limits" on this page.

-Using an access.caltech account or the IMSS SMTP server to send unsolicited commercial email is absolutely prohibited and will result in your account being disabled.
+Using a Caltech email account to send unsolicited commercial email is absolutely prohibited and will result in your account being disabled.

 For more information on dealing with unsolicited commercial email sent to your account, please see this page.